Randy Pausch revisited

 The fight is rejoined; I’ve got much more energy now — I hope to be back on the bike in a week or so.

-2 Responses to “Randy Pausch revisited”
+2 thoughts on “Randy Pausch revisited

-I am glad to hear Randy Pausch’s cancer has not grown and that it’s localized enough to receive direct attention.
+1. I am glad to hear Randy Pausch’s cancer has not grown and that it’s localized enough to receive direct attention.

 Randy, have you checked into Proton Treatment at Loma Linda?
 My father went through their radiation treatment for Prostate cancer and had a high Gleason score that they normally don’t accept, but due to a kidney transplant near the prostate, Loma Linda accepted him, and he’s been clean ever since and that was three years ago.
 The good news is that it doesn’t have the horrible side effects and you get better and better the more treatments given.